Exploring End-to-End Encryption (E2EE) in WebRTC

 How does end-to-end encryption for conference calls work in WebRTC

-End-to-end encryption (E2EE) in WebRTC is a process of securing communication between users.
-It involves the use of both symmetric and asymmetric encryption to provide a secure environment.
+End-to-end encryption (E2EE) in WebRTC secures communication between users by combining symmetric and asymmetric encryption to create a protected environment.

 Each user in a WebRTC call has a unique public and private key pair that is generated locally on their device.
 When a user initiates a call, their public key is sent to the other participants, who use it to encrypt their messages.
 The recipient's private key is then used to decrypt the messages at their endpoints.